Can't Steal? Cont-Steal! Contrastive Stealing Attacks Against Image Encoders: Threat Model

-Regarding the surrogate dataset that is used to train the surrogate encoder, we consider three cases.
+Regarding the surrogate dataset that is used to train the surrogate encoder, we consider two cases.
 First, we assume the adversary has the same training dataset as the target encoder.
-However, such assumption may be hard to achieve as such datasets are usually private and protected by the model owner.
-Therefore, we relax our assumption by assuming the adversary has no information about the exact training dataset of the target encoder but only knows the categories of the training dataset, i.e., the adversary can collect their own surrogate dataset from the Internet that has the same categories as the target encoder's training dataset.
+However, such an assumption may be hard to achieve as such datasets are usually private and protected by the model owner.
 In a more extreme case, we assume that the adversary has totally no information about the target encoder's training dataset, which means that they can only use a different distribution dataset to conduct the model stealing attacks.
 We later show that the adversary can still launch effective model stealing attacks against the target encoder given a surrogate dataset that is distributed differently compared to the target dataset.

+For the model architecture that is used to train the surrogate encoder, we consider two cases.
+First, we assume the adversary is aware of the target encoder's architecture and can train the same architecture surrogate encoder.
+Then we relax our assumption that the adversary uses different architectures to train the surrogate encoder.
+Our evaluation shows that the choice of architecture does not have much impact on the attack performance (see \autoref{table:noise}), which makes the attack more realistic.

 Note that we also compare our attacks against the encoders to the traditional model stealing attacks that focus on the whole classifier (which has an encoder and a linear layer).
-If the attack is targeting a whole classifier, we assume the adversary may obtain the posteriors or the predicted label for an input image.
+If the attack targets a whole classifier, we assume the adversary may obtain the posteriors or the predicted label for an input image.